4. Getting the Source¶

 where package refers to the package name you’re interested in.
 This URL refers to the package in the current development version of Ubuntu.
 To refer to the branch of Tomboy in the development version, you would use:

 To refer to the version of a source package in an older release of Ubuntu, just prefix the package name with the release’s code name.
-E.g. to refer to Tomboy’s source package in Quantal use:
+E.g. to refer to Tomboy’s source package in Saucy use:

 Since they are unique, you can also abbreviate the distro-series name:

 You can use a similar scheme to access the source branches in Debian, although there are no shortcuts for the Debian distro-series names.
 To access the Tomboy branch in the current development series for Debian use: